-The electrical installation of building, including an individual residential building, is usually connected to a low-voltage electrical distribution network consisting of a 10/0.4 kV transformer substation and an overhead transmission line.
+The electrical installation of a building, including an individual residential building, is usually connected to a low-voltage electrical distribution network consisting of a 10/0.4 kV transformer substation and an overhead line.
 Electrical installations of apartment buildings in cities are usually connected to transformer substations by cable power lines.

-The distribution line conductors may also be connected to the terminals connecting the branch conductors from the overhead line to the feeder to the input cable(s) of the building electrical installation.
+The distribution line conductors may also be connected to the terminals connecting the branch conductors from the overhead line to the input with the cable(wires) origin of the electrical installation of a building.
 The power source in the electrical distribution network in question is a transformer installed at the substation.

 - IEC TS 62257-5-2015